ibm-cloud-docs/codeengine/cmd_defs.md

 ## Build commands
 {: #cli-build}

-**UPDATE** Before you use build definition commands, you must be targeting a [project](#cli-project).
-A build definition is a template that contains workload configuration information that is used to run [builds](#cli-build-run).
-After you create a build definition, one or more builds can be submitted based on the build definition, optionally overwriting values of the build definition.
-Use build definition commands to create, display details, update, and delete builds.
+Build commands create a build configuration that you can use to submit [buildruns](#cli-buildrun).
+After you create a build configuration file, one or more build runs can be submitted based on the build configuration.
+Use build commands to create, display details, update, and delete build configuration files.
+Before you use build definition commands, you must be targeting a [project](#cli-project).
 {: shortdesc}

-You can use either `builddef` or `bdf` in your build definition commands.
-To see CLI help for the build definition command, run `ibmcloud ce jbdf`.
+You can use either `build` or `br` in your build definition commands.
+To see CLI help for the build definition command, run `ibmcloud ce br`.
 {: tip}